AI agent vs chatbot: difference explained

 IBM's threshold reasoning around AI agents confirms this from an enterprise perspective.
 The difference isn't chatbot vs agent as binary choice.
 It's when the complexity of the case requires the system itself to combine information from multiple sources and decide what to do next.

 For a restaurant taking orders by phone, an agent is needed.
 The order is multi-step (menu lookup, inventory check, delivery address from CRM, POS insertion, SMS confirmation).
 For an e-commerce site answering delivery questions and returns, a chatbot usually suffices, if volume is under 100 per day.
+If you want to see where an agent delivers the most value in a webshop, read our guide on what an AI agent does in an e-commerce.

 For an in-depth walkthrough of how AI agents fit SMBs in different industries, read our pillar article on AI agents for SMBs.